Updated: October 2022

 If you were exposed to traumatic events whilst at work, the effects could trigger PTSD.
 For example, this might happen if you:

-- you witnessed an incident in which someone else suffered a serious injury whilst you were doing your job.
-The traumatic event could happen in the workplace, or if your job involves driving, it could include a situation where you witness the aftermath of a major road traffic accident.
+The traumatic event may take place in the workplace, or if your job involves driving, it could include a situation where you witness the aftermath of a major road traffic accident.

 5. Symptoms of PTSD vary, but some of the more common ones are: